 Stretch the dough from the bottom of the bowl and fold it to the top.
 Repeat this for 8-10 times.

-Apply 1/2 tsp of olive oil to the sides of the bowl, cover it with plastic wrap and let it rise inside the oven (without turning the light on) overnight (12-18 hrs) or lil longer (needs to rise longer if the weather is cold) till the dough has doubled.
+Keep the dough covered with plastic wrap and let it rise inside the oven (without turning the light on) overnight (12-18 hrs) or lil longer (needs to rise longer if the weather is cold) till the dough has doubled.

 Preparing for baking

-Remove the dough from the bowl onto a board and knead it for 5-10 mins by hand.
+Remove the dough from the bowl onto a board.

-Shape the dough and place in a greased baking tin/container.
+Shape the dough and place it on a parchment paper inside a baking tin.

-Cover it with plastic wrap and let it proof for 3-4 hrs (can be kept inside the oven without turning the light on) or till the dough has risen to the rim of the tin.
+Cover it with clean kitchen towel and let it proof for 3-4 hrs (can be kept inside the oven without turning the light on) or till the dough has risen to the rim of the tin.

 Baking the bread